Josh-XT/AGiXT/docs/README.md

 ## Quick Start with Docker

-1. Clone the repositories for the Agent-LLM front/back ends then start the services with Docker.
+Clone the repositories for the Agent-LLM front/back ends then start the services with Docker.

+### Linux or Windows

 ```
 git clone https://github.com/Josh-XT/Agent-LLM